loki4j/loki-logback-appender/docs/docus/docs/index.md

 ### Quick Start

 The current stable version of Loki4j requires at least Java 11 and Logback v1.3.x.
-See the [compatibility matrix](docs/compatibility) for more information about older versions support.
+See the [compatibility matrix](docs/compatibility) for more information about older versions' support.

 Add the following dependency to your project: